EnMasseProject/router-docker/README.md

-# router-image
+# router-docker-base
-Router with EnMasse configuration
+Router base image based on Qpid Dispatch with patches needed for EnMasse